vladimir-ivanov/vladimir-ivanov.github.io/_posts/2016-03-09-get-mock-ecma6-class-jasmine.markdown

 ```

-Then the actual getMock() definition
+Then the actual getMock() definition assumed it is inside jasmine specs)

 ```javascript